-Shell Building refers to a partially constructed building consisting of the foundation, the buildings thermal envelope (all exterior walls and the roof) and all required sitework designed to comply with all code requirements applicable to the intended use and occupancy.
+Shell Building refers to a partially constructed building consisting of the foundation, the buildings thermal envelope (all exterior walls and roofs), and all required sitework designed to comply with all code requirements applicable to the intended use and occupancy.

 A shell building permit includes no mechanical, electrical, or plumbing within the shell building except for specific items identified in this code word.
-Every shell building project submittal package must comply with all applicable items listed on the commercial prerequisite checklist the same as any other new commercial building plan, and all the following specific items:
+Every shell building project submittal package must comply with all applicable items listed on the commercial prerequisite checklist the same as any other new commercial building plan, and all of the following specific items:

 - 1. The "intended use and occupancy" of every proposed shell building must be included on the permit application by the permit applicant. - 2.
-The intended use, occupancy group, construction type, fire rating, automatic fire protection systems, correct FCC and FPU codes shall be identified in the appropriate fields in all ILMS screens before plans are routed for review. - 3.
-Additional notes shall be added to the 103-screen detailing the specific scope of work, the intended use and occupancy, the building construction type, fire rating, number of stories, additional permits required, the architect, structural engineer, and an itemized list of all required special inspections shall be identified with all notes coded to print on the permit and CC. - 4.
+The intended use, occupancy group, construction type, fire rating, automatic fire protection systems, and correct FCC and FPU codes shall be identified in the appropriate fields in all ILMS screens before plans are routed for review. - 3.
+Additional notes shall be added to the 103-screen detailing the specific scope of work, the intended use and occupancy, the building construction type, fire rating, number of stories, additional permits required, the architect and structural engineer, and an itemized list of all required special inspections shall be identified with all notes coded to print on the permit and CC. - 4.
 The submittal package must contain all structural building and foundation plans, sealed, signed, and dated by a Texas engineer.
-NOTE: All deferred submittal items shall be identified using a completed deferred submittal form, signed, and dated by all appropriate parties and included within the submittal package.
+NOTE: All deferred submittal items shall be identified using a completed deferred submittal form that is signed and dated by all appropriate parties and included within the submittal package.
 (See Deferred Submittal Form CE-1086.) - 5.
 Photocopies of fire-rated design data associated with fire-resistive assemblies must be included in the plan submittal package for all shell buildings proposing or requiring fire-resistance rated assemblies.
 Where sprinkler fire protection and/or fire walls are required to comply with allowable area for the intended use, those building elements must be included in the submitted plans.
 All proposed or required fire-rated assemblies must be keyed to the plans and the fire-resistance rated assembly design data.
-NOTE: No interior walls other than those previously identified. - 6.
-Because a shell building is not occupied, the exit and exit access is not part of a shell building plan review.
-The means of egress discharge from the building to the right-of-way shall be sufficiently documented for code compliance on the detailed site plan.
-As with any partial permit applicants proceed at their own risk when utilizing phased permitting.
+NOTE: No interior walls other than those previously identified.

-INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES 2015 IBC, 2015 IRC, 2015 IFC, 2015 IEBC, 2015 UMC, 2015 UPC, 2015 IECC and ASHRAE 90.1-2013, 2018 ISPSC, 2020 NEC, Published 04-01-22
+INTERPRETATIONS AND APPLICATIONS OF THE HOUSTON ADOPTED CODES, 2021 IBC, 2021 IRC, 2021 IFC, 2021 IEBC, 2021 UMC, 2021 UPC, 2021 IECC and ASHRAE 90.1-2019, 2021 ISPSC, & 2023 NEC Published 01-02-2024